-- 1. These teams shall include persons with expertise in counseling, instruction, school administration, and law enforcement.
-The threat assessment team must include persons with expertise in counseling (e.g., a school counselor, a school psychologist and /or school social worker), teacher of the student. - 2.
+- 1. These teams shall include persons with expertise in counseling, instruction, school administration, and law enforcement. - 2.
 Upon a preliminary determination that a student poses a threat of violence or physical harm to himself or herself or others, a threat assessment team shall immediately report its determination to the superintendent or his or her designee.
 The superintendent or his or her designee shall immediately attempt to notify the student's parent or legal guardian.
 Nothing in this subsection shall preclude school district personnel from acting immediately to address an imminent threat. - 3.
 If an immediate mental health or substance abuse crisis is suspected, school personnel shall follow policies established by the threat assessment team to engage behavioral health crisis resources.
 Behavioral health crisis resources, including, but not limited to, mobile crisis teams and school resource officers trained in crisis intervention, shall provide emergency intervention and assessment, make recommendations, and refer the student for appropriate services, Onsite school personnel shall report all such situations and actions taken to the threat assessment team, which shall contact the other agencies involved with the student and any known service providers to share information and coordinate any necessary follow-up actions. - 4.
 A threat assessment team should consult with law enforcement when a student exhibits a pattern of behavior, or when the severity of an act poses a threat to school safety.
 If a student commits more than one misdemeanor, the threat assessment team should consult with law enforcement to determine if the act should be reported.
 The threat assessment team shall make a recommendation to the Superintendent in regards to school discipline, which may include suspension, placement in an alternative setting, expulsion, or referral to mental health services.